What Is Orthodontic treatment?

 - The active phase— Braces or other appliances are used to move the teeth into proper alignment and correct the bite.

-- The retention phase — A retainer is used to hold the teeth in their new positions for the long term.
+- The retention phase— A retainer is used to hold the teeth in their new positions for the long term.

 In addition to braces, orthodontists sometimes use special appliances (called functional appliances) to direct the growth of the jaw in young children.
-These appliances are rarely used in adults.
-That’s because they are not effective after growth is complete.

 What are braces?